Kosciuszko’s main range in winter - a totally different, crowd free-experience

 When to go

 Short answer – when snow is on the ground.
-Climate change has been playing havoc with the seasons over the last couple of decades, and while snow cover can occur as early as April, it’s generally the beginning of June before there’s enough to guarantee good snowshoeing conditions.
+Climate change has been playing havoc with the seasons over the last couple of decades, and while snow cover can occur as early as April, it’s generally the beginning of June before there’s enough to guarantee good snowshoeing conditions on Kosciuszko’s Main Range.
 The season officially ends in October but good snow can often be found after that.

 Most of the clothing and equipment for this adventure should already be in your hiking wardrobe, but there are a few specialised items to consider: